swissi2000/Centroid-ProbeApp/docs/FixHeight.md

 If additional Probing Devices have been added to a machine or the machine was switched from none-fixed to fixed tool holding, it is recommended to run the **Guided Setup** again which is accessible from the **Configuration** screen.

 #### 10) Instructions
-Press the **Instructions** Button anytime to reopen the Instructions screen that hold information specific to the current configuration.
+Press the **Instructions** Button anytime to reopen the Instructions screen that holds information specific to the current configuration.

 #### 11) Return Function
 If the Return checkbox is checked, the Tool Offset Library Manager will reopen after the ProbeApp has closed to save data in CNC12 or to execute a Tool Touch Off cycle.